ZechariahWang/Concludely-AI/README.md

-AI Model currently in a seperate repository.
+AI Model and backend currently in a seperate repository.
+Currently, the frontend is WIP.

 wip